by Josephine Cordero Sapién

-The construction works for the Sydney Metro City & Southwest line have entered a new phase, with construction work to extend the tracks from Chatsworth under Sydney Harbour having begun.
+The construction works for the Sydney Metro City & Southwest line have entered a new phase, with construction work to extend the tracks from Chatswood under Sydney Harbour having begun.

-The Sydney Metro City & Southwest line will connect the southeastern terminus of the Sydney Metro Northwest line at Chatsworth with Bankstown via Sydenham.
+The Sydney Metro City & Southwest line will connect the southeastern terminus of the Sydney Metro Northwest line at Chatswood with Bankstown via Sydenham.
 Tunnelling under Sydney Harbour for this line was completed in March 2020.
-Now the construction work to extend the railway tracks between Chatsworth and the city has started.
+Now the construction work to extend the railway tracks between Chatswood and the city has started.

 This section of works, called the Northern Connection, is being completed within the existing railway corridor, though efforts are being made to keep impacts on train services on the T1 North Shore commuter line as low as possible.